Matthias-VP-UoM/ICT3909-Final-Year-Project/README.md

 <b>**</b> Due to size constraints, the Videos Database is not hosted directly in this repository.
 The full Videos Database can be accessed by using the below Google Drive link.

-**NOTE: espite the above difficulties, all the facial ROI images from all the videos are still available in the repository, as they weren't affected by size contraints.**
+**NOTE: Despite the above difficulties, all the facial ROI images from all the videos are still available in the repository, as they weren't affected by size contraints.**

 ## Ethics & Data Usage